Skip to main content

 Open

 USDA concurred with this recommendation.
 In July 2024, USDA officials stated that, as of February 2024, the department had procedures in place to flag AFIDA transactions for CFIUS review.
 Specifically, USDA officials send Farm Service Agency form filings (FSA-153) from investors from the People's Republic of China, Russia, North Korea, and Iran to DOD and FBI counterparts, as well as to USDA's Office of Homeland Security-its office responsible for coordinating with CFIUS agencies on national security issues.
 USDA officials told us that it will be difficult to provide real-time filings except through the manual process without a funding appropriation sufficient for development and maintenance of an online filing portal.
-In addition, officials indicated that the real-time filings they can provide through the manual process are limited to those related to investors from the People's Republic of China, Russia, North Korea, and Iran, but not for investors from other countries.
-The officials stated that if sufficient funding becomes available for a filing portal, FPAC-BC will work to ensure that relevant CFIUS member agencies have access to detailed and timely AFIDA transaction data, either directly through the portal or through weekly or monthly FSA-153 filing summaries.
+Due to the limitations of the manual process, officials indicated they can only provide real-time filings for those four countries.
+In December 2024, USDA officials reported that they were developing a memorandum of understanding to create a mutually-agreed mechanism for officials from USDA's Office of Homeland Security to share AFIDA filings more widely with officials from DOD and Treasury on a timely basis.
+USDA officials said they plan to hold discussions with DOD and Treasury to discuss this mechanism.
+In addition, the officials stated that if sufficient funding becomes available for a filing portal, FPAC-BC will work to ensure that relevant CFIUS member agencies have access to detailed and timely AFIDA transaction data, either directly through the portal or through weekly or monthly FSA-153 filing summaries.
 We will continue to monitor the implementation of this recommendation.

 Department of Agriculture The Secretary of Agriculture should direct the Administrator of FSA, as FPAC-BC updates the AFIDA handbook, to clarify and provide specific instructions to headquarters and county employees for completing AFIDA responsibilities, including reviewing the accuracy of forms and identifying missing information.
 (Recommendation 2)